What is WordPress?

 David Gonnerman, Associate Director of Marketing and Communications for Digital Media (ext.
 3315 / gonnermd)

-Ben Gottfried, Multimedia Instructional Technologist (ext.
+Ben Gottfried, Assistant Director of Instructional Technology (ext.
 3613 / bdg)

 How can I learn to use WordPress for Official College Pages?